gueff/myMVC_docs/frontend.md

 <a id="Template-Engine-Smarty"></a>
 ## Template Engine Smarty

-myMVC makes use of the robust Template Engine `Smarty`.
+myMVC makes use of the robust Template Engine `Smarty` Version 4.

 All Templates you define in your module's template folder.

-myMVC provides a standard set of template files if you create your module via myMVC.phar (see: [Creating a Module](/3.1.x/creating-a-module)).
+myMVC provides a standard set of template files if you create your module via myMVC.phar (see: [Creating a Module](/3.2.x/creating-a-module)).
 Below you can see the directory structure of the standard set of templates.

 _templates directory structure (assuming module is `Foo`)_
 ~~~
-modules/Foo/templates/
+modules/Foo/
+├── templates/
-└── Frontend
+│   └── Frontend/
+│       ├── content/
+│       │   ├── _cookieConsent.tpl
-    ├── content
+│       │   ├── _noscript.tpl
-    │   ├── 404.tpl
+│       │   ├── 404.tpl
+│       │   ├── index.tpl
+│       │   └── info.tpl
+│       └── layout/
+│           ├── footer.tpl
-    │   ├── _cookieConsent.tpl
+│           ├── header.tpl
 │           ├── index.tpl
-    │   └── _noscript.tpl
-    └── layout
-        ├── footer.tpl
-        ├── header.tpl
-        ├── index.tpl
-        └── menu.tpl
+│           └── menu.tpl
 ~~~

 _Smarty_